Leaving the USA: guide for Americans moving abroad 2026

 Moving to a new country is a big decision, and it’s important to experience a place firsthand before committing.
 Visiting before you relocate allows you to get a feel for daily life, explore different neighborhoods, and see if the culture suits you.

 Many people choose a country based on what they’ve read online, but reality can be very different.
-Spending a few weeks or months traveling through potential destinations helps you avoid making a costly mistake.
+Spending a few weeks or months traveling through potential destinations helps you avoid costly mistakes.

 Why visit first?